Theodore McCarrick

-McCarrick was accused of engaging in sexual misconduct with adult male seminarians over the course of decades.
-Though multiple reports about McCarrick's alleged conduct with adult seminarians were made to American bishops and the Vatican between 1993 and 2016, allegations of sexual abuse against minors were not known until 2018.
-In July 2018, The New York Times published a story detailing a pattern of sexual abuse of male seminarians and minors.
-After a church investigation and trial, he was found guilty of sexual crimes against adults and minors and abuse of power and dismissed from the clerical state in February 2019.
-He is the most senior church official in modern times to be laicized, and is the first known case of a cardinal being laicized for sexual abuse.
+McCarrick was accused of engaging in sexual misconduct with adult male seminarians.
+Multiple reports about his alleged misconduct were made to American bishops and the Holy See, but McCarrick vehemently denied the allegations to the Vatican.
+After a credible allegation of repeated sexual misconduct towards boys and seminarians was lodged with the Archdiocese of New York, McCarrick was removed from public ministry in 2018.
+The following month, The New York Times published a story detailing a pattern of sexual abuse of male seminarians and minors by McCarrick, leading him to resign from the College of Cardinals.
+After a church investigation and trial, McCarrick was found guilty of sexual crimes against adults and minors and abuse of power and dismissed from the clerical state in 2019.
+He was the most senior church official in modern times to be laicized, and his was the first known case of a cardinal resigning from the College of Cardinals and being laicized for sexual abuse.